OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

   -  *FMU Name* – Sets a prefix for generated FMU file.

+  -  *Move FMU* – Moves the generated FMU to a specified path.

-  -  Platforms - list of platforms to generate FMU binaries.
+  -  *Platforms* - list of platforms to generate FMU binaries.

+  -  *Model Description Filters* - Sets the variable filter for model description file.

+  -  *Include Source Code* - Sets if the exported FMU can contain source code.
+     Model Description Filter \"blackBox\" will override this, because black box FMUs do never contain their source code.

 -  Import

   -  *Delete FMU directory and generated model when OMEdit is closed* - If true then the temporary FMU directory that is created for importing the FMU will be deleted.

 OMTLMSimulator
 ~~~~~~~~~~~~~~